Genivia/ugrep/README.md

            --max-depth=NUM
-                  Restrict  recursive  search  to  NUM (NUM > 0) directories deep, where --max-depth=1 searches the specified path without visiting sub-directories, the same as -dskip.
+                  Restrict  recursive  search  to  NUM (NUM > 0) directories deep, where --max-depth=1 searches the specified path without visiting sub-directories.
+By  comparison,  -dskip skips all directories even when they are on the command line.

            --max-files=NUM
                   Restrict the number of files matched to NUM (NUM > 0).

            -N, --only-line-number
                   The line number of the matching line in the file is output with- out  displaying the match.
 The line number counter is reset for each file processed.

            -n, --line-number
                   Each output line is preceded by its relative line number in  the file,  starting at line 1.
 The line number counter is reset for each file processed.

            --no-group-separator
                   Removes the group separator line from  the  output  for  context options -A, -B, and -C.

            --no-hidden